 Tree Preservation, Protection, Replacement and Enhancement Policy

-The Tree Policy establishes the Town of Newmarket’s policy for the preservation, protection, replacement and enhancement of significant trees on lands subject to a Planning Act Development Application.
-It also sets out general policies for the preservation and enhancement of trees throughout Newmarket.
+The Tree Policy establishes the Town of Newmarket’s policy for the preservation, protection, replacement and enhancement of significant trees on lands subject to a Planning Act Development Application.This includes properties that are part of an application for a:

 Newmarket’s urban canopy is made up of both public and private trees and is a valuable infrastructure asset.
 The replacement value of Newmarket’s trees exceeds $350,000,000.
 The 2016 Urban Forestry Study